Updated January 2021

 Baby teeth that are left in the mouth for a long period of time after the permanent teeth are coming into the mouth, can sometimes make the permanent teeth come in crooked; which makes braces more likely down the road.
 If you check the baby tooth and it is not loose, then it is time to call your dentist.
 In addition, if the tooth does not become loose over time as the permanent tooth comes further into the mouth; it’s time to call the dentist.
 The dentist may recommend pulling the baby tooth.
 This allows the adult tooth can come into the mouth in a good position.
 A lot of times the baby tooth is not loose because the adult tooth did not dissolve the root of the baby tooth all the way.

 IF the baby tooth looks broken…

-Sometimes when the baby tooth is ready to come out, it is so thin that the child can break the tooth into pieces when biting into something hard or crunchy.
+Sometimes when the baby tooth is ready to come out, it is so thin that the child can break the tooth into pieces.
+This often happens when biting into something hard or crunchy.
 This situation is not unusual and happens a lot with baby teeth.
-If you feel comfortable, try to see if any of the broken pieces are loose and wiggle those pieces just like you would if the tooth was not broken.
-If you can get one piece out at a time great, if not, then call the dentist.
+If you feel comfortable, try to see if any of the broken pieces are loose and wiggle those pieces; just like you would if the tooth was not broken.
+If you can get one piece out at a time great, if not, call the dentist.
 Most of the time when the tooth breaks into pieces, the child and parent have a difficult time removing it and need help from the dentist.